-The observer making the challenge must specify the basis of the challenge in writing, on the form provided at the end of this handbook.
+The observer making the challenge must specify the basis of the challenge in writing, on the form provided by the Election Official.
 The challenge form must be signed by the candidate or primary contact person.

 Upon receipt of the written challenge regarding whether a ballot envelope had a matching signature, the challenged ballot envelope will be separated from the group of ballot envelopes and placed in a secure location.